costa-group/forves/README.md

     $ ./run_all_experiments.sh

 The script will show 8 blocks of results, one for each line of Table 5.1 of the paper.
-In each block of results the script will show the file processed by the checker and the results (number of blocks proven equivalent and time) for each one of the algorithms: `evm_eq_block_chkr`, `evm_eq_block_chkr'`, and `evm_eq_block_chkr''`.
+In each block of results, the script will show the file processed by the checker and the results (number of blocks proven equivalent and time) for each one of the algorithms: `evm_eq_block_chkr`, `evm_eq_block_chkr'`, and `evm_eq_block_chkr''`.
 Example: